 Craft a magical mermaid tail with our simple DIY guide.
 Ideal for kids who love the sea and mythical stories, this project sparks hours of pretend play.
 If you make a purchase using the affiliate links included, we may earn a commission.

 Ever find your little ones flipping their imaginary fins and wishing they were mermaids?

 Well, today's your lucky day!
 We're diving deep into a magical DIY project that's as simple as it is enchanting—making a mermaid tail for dress-up.

-Begin by placing the flip flops on the cardboard and drawing the shape of the monofin around the base of the shoe.
+Begin by placing the flip-flops on the cardboard and drawing the shape of the monofin around the base of the shoe.

-I started in the middle of the sandle and made sure there was enough tape to wrap around to the back side of the monofin.
+I started in the middle of the sandal and made sure there was enough tape to wrap around the back side of the monofin.

-Using smaller strips Secure the heels of the flip flops to the cardboard.
+Using smaller strips Secure the heels of the flip-flops to the cardboard.

 Cover the rest of the flips flops by adding more strips of gorilla tape.